NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

     - Allocate new leaf and move half the elements of current leaf node to the new leaf node.
     - Insert a copy of the current leaf node's largest key(i.e. the middle key before split) into the parent.
     - If the parent is full, split it too.
 Add the middle key to its parent node.
     - Repeat until a parent is found that need not be split.
+If the root node is split, then a new node is created and the middle key is added to it.
+This new node becomes the new root node.

 #### Example